Sean-Mc-Mahon/McTasticRecipes/README.md

 - User Story F: I would like to be able to easily share recipes.
 - User Story G: I would to be able to convert units from metric to imperial and vice versa.
 - User Story H: As a registered user I would like to add, edit, update or delete my own ingredients.

+### Admin Stories

+- Admin Story A: As the admin I would like to be able to delete any user along with all recipes created by that user.

 ---